 The biological moment, as a moment of bodily lived experiencing, clearly is a moment of vital-pathic lived experiencing.
 The lovingness, emotional richness, and emotional warmth, with which a child's care is paired, are lived experienced by him/her on a vital-pathic level.
 It is his/her body which is cared for, pampered, caressed, and coddled, and this is pleasing in a vital-pathic sense.
-A child's lived experience of helplessness also is a pathic lived experiences this (especially pathic) helplessness as a need for loving care and, thus, as an affective need for pathic support.
+A child's lived experience of helplessness also is a pathic lived experience.
+He/she feels helpless.
+He/she livedexperiences this (especially pathic) helplessness as a need for loving care and, thus, as an affective need for pathic support.